BJap/SwiftCrypt/STYLE.md

     .Build()
 ```

+## Returns
+Try to minimize the quanitity of return statements when it makes sense in a given function to ease debuging needs.
+Multiple return statements are ok for cases such as input parameter validation, and to avoid the pyramid of death (if, if, if, etc).
+Multiple returns sometimes are optimal for reducing memory allocation also, especially in cases of recursion.

 ## Whitespace
-Be sure to use spaces only not the tab character.
+Be sure to use spaces only not the tab character since various software handles tabs all differently, and it looks bad when some tabs are mixed with some spaces.
 'Tabs' should use four spaces.
 Empty lines should have no whitespace at all.

-Empty lines are to exist between:
+Empty lines are to exist for readability between:

-Classes and extensions
+**Classes and extensions**
 ```
 class Example
 {